 We know the idea of having an injection in your eye can sound scary, but for many retinal diseases, it is the only way we can deliver potentially sight-saving medicine where it is needed in the back of your eye.

 Called an intravitreal injection, it is most commonly used to deliver anti-VEGF drugs (Avastin, Lucentis, Eylea) or steroids for the treatment of retinal conditions like age-related macular degeneration, diabetic retinopathy, retinal vein occlusion and uveitis.
+Eye injections are also used to deliver some of the newer medications for geographic atrophy (GA).
 Less common use of these injections includes the delivery of antibiotics, anti-fungal and antiviral drugs to treat infections.
 In addition, an injection is sometimes used to insert a small gas bubble to help repair a retinal detachment.

 During the Injection